Duration: 1 day

 Global Admin Settings

-In this lesson, we cover creating and adjusting workspaces, the hierarchical structure of your organization’s businesses, objects and processes.
-This is the enterprise structure that can be used to host and segregate specific projects and project information – such as resources, codes, and calendars.
-We also cover creating an overall workspace hierarchy, which should be set up at the beginning of an Oracle Primavera Cloud configuration and will represent different structural needs for your organization.
+In this lesson we cover how to create and adjust workspaces — the hierarchical structure of your organization’s business, objects, and processes.
+Workspaces is the enterprise structure that can be used to host and separate specific projects and project information- such as resources, codes, and calendars.
+We also cover how to create an overall workspace hierarchy.
+A workspace hierarchy should always be set up at the beginning of an Oracle Primavera Cloud configuration.
+This hierarchy will represent the different structural needs of your organization.

 This lesson focuses on creating workspace and project level calendars from the Summary & Settings app.
-Calendars can be created to identify work and non-work days and hours from projects, resources, and activities.
-An unlimited number of calendars can be created to accommodate different work patterns.
-Here, we focus on creating a unique workspace calendar, adding and using holiday lists,adjusting standard work hours, and setting exception dates.
-Once created, we will cover the sharing methods for calendars, allowing you to choose whether the calendar is automatically or manually shared across projects within the workspace.
+Calendars can be created to show work and non-work days.
+They can also differentiate hours completed during projects, resources, or activities.
+You can create an unlimited number of calendars to accommodate different work patterns.
+In the lesson, we focus on creating a unique workspace calendar.
+We cover adding and using holiday lists, adjusting standard work hours, and setting exception dates.
+Once we have created the calendars, we cover how to share them.
+Students will learn how to choose whether the calendar is automatically or manually shared across the project’s workspace.

-Codes are attributes that can be used to categorize data objects based on characteristics that they share.
-Once created, codes allow you to group, filter and report vast amounts of information spanning different areas of the organization.
+Codes are attributes that can be used to categorize data objects based on their shared characteristics.
+Codes allow you to group, filter, and report vast amounts of information from different areas of your organization.
 In this lesson, we focus on creating codes at the workspace level using the Summary & Settings app.
-Unlimited activity codes can be created for a variety of different items, such as projects, activities, resources, and roles.
-Here, we will go over creating activity codes and adding code values for the workspace.
-These workspace-level activity codes will then be available for use in any project within the selected workspace.
+Unlimited activity codes can be created for a variety of different items such as projects, activities, resources, and roles.
+We will go over how to create activity codes and how to add code values for your workspace.
+These workspace-level activity codes will then be available for use in any project within the workspace.

 Creating a Project